Topics of plans for the section "Knowledge"

 c) religious worldview;

-d) scientific worldview.
+d) scientific outlook.

 a) social environment;